dask/dask/docs/source/publish.rst

 Publish Datasets
 ================

-A *dataset* is a named reference to a Dask collection or list of futures that has been published to the cluster.
+A *published dataset* is a named reference to a Dask collection or list of futures that has been published to the cluster.
 It is available for any client to see and persists beyond the scope of an individual session.

+Publishing datasets is useful in the following cases:

+*  You want to share computations with colleagues
+*  You want to persist results on the cluster between interactive sessions

 Motivating Example
 ------------------

-We load CSV data from S3, manipulate it, and then persist the data to the cluster.
+In this example we load a dask.dataframe from S3, manipulate it, and then publish the result.

+**Connect and Load**

 .. code-block:: python